LouisCAD/Splitties/viewdsl-design/README.md

 The id is required so the content of the user input is saved in instance state even if the host Activity is killed by the system.

-Like `add`, it has an optional initialization lambda.

 ## Download

 ```groovy